HanziJiang/Ray-Tracing-Project/README.md

 Since the Catmull-Clark subdivision in A5 only works for quad meshes, I implemented the Charles-Loop subdivision for triangular meshes.
 This subdivision scheme can be found in [this paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/thesis-10.pdf).
 The output looks quite smooth.
 The subdivision rules are based on properties of B-spline and many other multivariate spline theories.
 Subdivision surfaces are defined recursively, and each triangle is divided into four smaller ones.
 The procedure can be summarized into four phases:
 1. Build Adjacency Data Structure

-I mapped each edge (represented by a `std::pair`) to its adjacent faces.
+⋅⋅⋅I mapped each edge (represented by a `std::pair`) to its adjacent faces.
 Then I mapped each vertex to its neighbouring vertices.
 2. Compute Edge Vertices

-A triangle has three origional vertices and three edge vertices.
+⋅⋅⋅A triangle has three origional vertices and three edge vertices.
 If an edge is not at crease or boundary, the edge point is a linear combination of the four vertices of the two faces adjacent to this edge.
 Otherwise, the edge point is only a linear combination of the two vertices connected by this edge.
 The weights are fixed.
 3. Recompute Original Vertices

-Each original vertex is recomputed as a linear combination of the vertex itself, and all its neighbouring vertices.
+⋅⋅⋅Each original vertex is recomputed as a linear combination of the vertex itself, and all its neighbouring vertices.
 The weights are determined by a value \beta, which is determined by the number of neighbouring vertices.
 4. Rebuild Mesh

-First recomputed original vertices are added in their original order.
+⋅⋅⋅First recomputed original vertices are added in their original order.
 Then edge vertices are added in arbitrary order.
 At the same time, a map is built.
 The key is an edge, value the row number of the new vertices matrix that the edge vertex corresponds to.
 Finally, I populated the new faces matrix.

 In `read_json.h`, I subdivide the meshes before writing them into the TriangleSoup for a smoother sppearance.